Joandyjb/Mini_Pokedex_Game/README.md

 # Project Description
-Two player game that retsarts with reload randomly assigns each deck with the Pokemons.
-The hand with the pokemon containing the most total experienced wins
+Two player game that randomly assigns each deck with the Pokemons.
+The hand with the pokemon containing the most total experienced wins the ganme.

 # Getting Started with Create React App